 During disaster recovery drills it has already implemented, CGS has seen a significant reduction in recovery time — from 4 hours with the physical secondary location to just about 1 hour with CloudEndure.
 According to Brandi, “Orchestration of the cloud replica — the provisioning and creation of virtual machines — is the real game changer from CloudEndure.
 No one in the market has a product that’s even close from that perspective.”

-Not only has CGS benefitted from fast, scalable, and efficient disaster recovery, but their customers will now also get to enjoy the advantages of CloudEndure Disaster Recovery.
+Not only has CGS benefited from fast, scalable, and cost-efficient disaster recovery, but their customers will now also get to enjoy the advantages of CloudEndure Disaster Recovery.
 As Brandi explains, “We were so impressed with CloudEndure’s DR solution that we decided to incorporate it into our cloud services offerings.”

 When looking for a disaster recovery vendor, Brandi recommends that you “Look at all of the features and ask each vendor to show you how the solution handles databases, clusters, physical and virtual machines, large disk sizes, and failback.
 Most vendors will say they have a solution, but it’s often not as elegant as you would expect.
 Seeing how the process actually occurs in a demo or POC is critical.”